rauc/rauc/docs/reference.rst

 Some bootloaders do not require explicitly setting state 'good' as they are able to differentiate between a POR and a watchdog reset, for example.

-.. note: Despite the naming might suggest it, marking a slot bad and good are not reversible operations, meaning you have no guarantee that a slot first set to 'bad' and then set to 'good' again will be in the same state as before.
+.. note:: Despite the naming might suggest it, marking a slot bad and good are not reversible operations, meaning you have no guarantee that a slot first set to 'bad' and then set to 'good' again will be in the same state as before.